w3c/mathml-docs/README.md

 # Documents by the Math WG

 This is a repository for Notes and other documents by the [Math WG](https://www.w3.org/Math/).
+These notes can be viewed on [github.io](https://w3c.github.io/mathml-docs/).

 The Math WG also uses:
 * the [‘mathml’ repository](https://github.com/w3c/mathml) for the MathML 4 specification